WeiDUorg/weidu/README-WeiDU-Changes.txt

   * Clarify documentation of RINDEX.
   * Add CREATE TP2 action.
   * ADD_AREA_ITEM and ADD_AREA_REGION are implemented through fj_are_structure.
+  * --traify can handle the syntax of male/female string pairs.

 Version 236:
   * HANDLE_AUDIO and HANDLE_TILESETS delete the decompressed files